bca vs b.tech

 Table of Contents

-In the modern tech-driven world, both technology and computer applications possess vital implications.
-Students from a science background often face the common dilemma of choosing the right career option for them.
+Technology and computer applications have vital implications in the modern tech-driven world.
+Students from a science background often face the common dilemma of choosing the right career.
 The very common question that arises is BCA vs BTech.
 It is a puzzling decision for tech-savvy students.

 What is BCA?